 You are probably familiar with the most common types of tax breaks – you get them every year when you claim deductions to reduce your taxable income on your tax return.
 Governments have no obligation to offer you deductions, but when they do, it is a tax break.

 For example, the federal government has a longstanding practice of allowing you to claim a wide range of itemized deductions, which effectively provide more tax savings than the standard deduction.
 This by itself is a tax break.

 However, the government sometimes amends the requirements and limitations for claiming deductions.
 For example, during the 2010 tax year, Congress eliminated the adjusted gross income limitation on itemized deductions, whereas, in prior tax years, you have to reduce your itemized deductions when your income is too high.

 Income exclusions are tax breaks

 The best tax break of all is being able to entirely eliminate certain types of income from your tax return.
 Generally, these types of tax breaks apply to specific taxpayers.

-One example is your ability to exclude most, if not all, of your Social Security income from income taxation during your retirement years.
+One example is the potential to exclude most, if not all, of your Social Security income from income taxation during your retirement years.
 Another significant exclusion applies only to taxpayers who live and work abroad.
 Generally, these expatriates can eliminate a portion of their foreign earnings from U.S. taxation.
-In 2012, this exclusion amount applies to your first $95,100 of earnings.
+In 2016, this exclusion amount applies to your first $101,300 of earnings.